validk/Certified-Kubernetes-Administrator-Notes/README.md

 Docs: https://kubernetes.io/docs/concepts/storage/volumes/#volume-types

 Volumes and Persistent Volumes have a **volume type**, which determines how the storage is actually handled (mechanism for storage).

 Various volumes types support storage methods such as:
 - Network File System (NFS)
 - Cloud storage (AWS, Azure, GCP, etc)
 - Kubernetes ConfigMaps and Secrets
 - Simple directory on the cluster Nodes

+Kubernetes volume types:
+		- ephemeral volumes:
+			- Ephemeral volumes are bound to the pod's lifetime(emptyDir{})
+			- Data stored locally on the Kubernetes node and are deleted when a pod restarts(hostPath)
+    - persistent volumes (PV): which retain data even after a pod shuts down(pv, pvc, sc).

 ### Common Volume Types